Skip to content

 if (!feof($taxPayersFile)) {

-// We exited the loop due to a read error
+// we're out of the loop on a read error

 } else {

-// We exited the loop at the end-of-file marker
+// we're out of the loop at the end-of-file mark

 $this->saveString($errorsFilename, implode("\n", $errors));